 - 13.1.
-This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required. - 13.2.
+This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and therefore, no impact assessment is required.
+An Equality Impact Assessment has been conducted and approved for the Good Food Strategy 2020 to 2025. - 13.2.
 There were no consultation arrangements required for this report.

-David Booth

-Executive Director (Community and Enterprise Resources)
+David Booth Executive Director (Community and Enterprise Resources)